BMW Airhead Charging System & AGM batteries

 These regulators are available through several suppliers.
 They have a trimpot that allows adjustment of the maximum voltage setpoint and come pre-adjusted to a setpoint of 14.3V.
 Not quite enough for my precious Dekas.

-You can adjust the setpoint on the bike if you are sure the battery is nearing full charge but it’s a nuisance to continually remove the tank.
+You can increase the setpoint on the bike if you are sure the battery is nearing full charge but it’s a nuisance to continually remove the tank to gain access to the trimpot between tests.
 I adjusted the setpoint to 14.8V on the bench with a variable power supply and a couple DMM’s which removes some guesswork when adjusting on the bike.

-Testing in the bike with a well charged battery, the charging voltaged hovered around 14.5V with the head light on and nudged 14.8V with it off.
+Testing in the bike with a well charged battery, the charging voltaged hovered around 14.5-14.6V with the head light on and nudged 14.8V with it off.
 That’ll do.

 ‘Smart’ Battery Chargers?